 Benjamin Ball Associates prepares private equity teams for investor presentations.
 We combine our knowledge of the private equity sector with executive coaching, pitch polishing and intensive role-play.
 We can support the pitches and presentations of both funds and portfolio companies, maximising your chances of securing investment.

-If you want to improve your pitch to investors call Louise on 020 7018 0922 or email firstname.lastname@example.org.
-We’ll make your pitch confident, memorable and effective.
+If you want to improve your pitch to investors, call Louise Angus, Client Services Director on 020 7018 0922 or email firstname.lastname@example.org.
+We’ll help transform your investor pitch so it’s confident, memorable and effective.

 Fundraising presentations are hard work.
 You're bombarded with challenging questions from investors, worn out by long days, and struggling to...